Ghalicb/ICG-SwissGraphics/Project/Proposal-Template/proposal.md

 # Goals and Deliverables
 ## Minimum Implementation

-The minimal implementation consists of a static water volume modelisation that reacts to user's perturbation. (with object or not ?
-I would say yes) The water volume will be connex (no particules ejection)
+- The minimal implementation consists of a static volume of water modelisation that reacts to dropped objects into it.
+The water volume will be connex.
+[Fig. 1]
+- It will be implemented in C++ and OpenGL.

 ## Optional Extensions
-Implements better effects, with water ejection.
+- Interactivity : the user can select one object among multiple shapes and move them into and out the water to perturb it.
+- Water particules ejections.
+[Fig. 2]
+- Moving parts in the water moving the water.
+[Fig. 3]

 # Schedule